Catspaw Dinghy

 StrongBack

-The Strongback shown below in plan and profile views is constructed from 3.500" x 1.500 and 5.500" x1.500" common lumber.
+The Strongback shown below in plan. profile, and section views is constructed from 3.500" x 1.500 and 5.500" x1.500" common lumber.
 Other materials can be used if you like as long as you keep the distance's between Formers as shown.

 Remember that the accuracy of the Build all starts here!
 Everything that follows depends on the accuracy of the Strongback.